 Graveyard Club (Matthew Schufman (vocals, synths), Michael Wojtalewicz (guitar), Cory Jacobs (drums) and Amanda Zimmerman (bass, vocals) began inspired by a unique list of shared interests: the classic short stories of sci-fi author Ray Bradbury, the music of Ryan Gosling’s little-known band Dead Man’s Bones, and a fascination with both 50’s crooners and 80’s pop music.
-With an ever-growing reputation as one of Minneapolis' most entertaining and moving live acts, Graveyard Club has released two albums and an EP of their haunting brand of synthpop.
-They perform regularly at top Twin Cities venues (7th Street Entry, Turf Club, Fine Line), and have toured nationally - supporting artists such as The Drums, Methyl Ethel, Cayucas, San Fermin, Beverly and others.
+With an ever-growing reputation as one of Minneapolis' most compelling live acts, Graveyard Club has released two albums and an EP of their haunting brand of synthpop.
+They perform regularly at top Twin Cities venues (7th Street Entry, Turf Club, Fitzgerald Theater), and have toured nationally - supporting artists such as Elliot Moss, The Drums, Methyl Ethel, Cayucas, San Fermin, Beverly and others.
 Graveyard Club's songs have been featured on television for MTV, E!, and more.
-They continue to receive critical acclaim from local, national, and international press, and were a Minneapolis Star Tribune 2017 Are You Local? finalist for best new band.
-The band’s latest record, Cellar Door, was released in August 2016.
+They continue to receive critical acclaim from local, national, and international press.
+The band’s third LP, Goodnight Paradise, was released in 2019.

 The Minneapolis quartet Graveyard Club makes moody synth rock befitting its name.
 “William,” a standout from the group’s album “Goodnight Paradise,” out Friday, is a brooding, yearning electro-goth song about reflecting on death to learn something about life.
 If it hasn’t been plucked to soundtrack “emotional realization” moments on screens of all sizes, music supervisors are sleeping on it. -CARYN GANZ, The New York Times